 If I keep putting my stash into the market, will I be doing the no-no of buying high, when I should be buying low?
 Yep.
 I’m that guy.
 The one waiting and waiting for the next market correction, so I can infuse my account with bargain stocks.
 This whole situation brings to mind the Tesla short-sellers.

-Speculators hoping for Elon Musk to fail big have instead been stuck with a major losing bet, as Tesla stock recently became the highest trading stock in U.S. automaking history.
+Speculators hoping for (Blank) to fail big have instead been stuck with a major losing bet, as Tesla stock recently became the highest trading stock in U.S. auto-making history.
 D’oh.
 I don’t want to be a Tesla short-seller, to be clear…

 Should I Leave My Money in a Savings Account?

 Right now, I’m losing money by letting our money sit dormant in our checking account.
-Damn.
+Dang.

-Some financial gurus (self-proclaimed) argue that you should keep 3 to 6 months of expenses in a savings or checking account for emergency purposes.
-My take is this: If you own a home and you have all of your sh*t together financially, consider a home equity line of credit instead for your emergency fund.
+Some financial experts (self-proclaimed) argue that you should keep 3 to 6 months of expenses in a savings or checking account for emergency purposes.
+My take is this: If you own a home and you have your act together financially, consider a home equity line of credit instead for your emergency fund.

 Since I can’t just sit on a pile of cash and let it waste away in a checking account, I need some options.
 Investment options.
 Here are the choices I’ve been contemplating:

 - Vanguard ETF (VTSAX).
 Pros: The U.S. Stock Market has had a historically solid return of 9%.
 Includes dividend gains that automatically get reinvested.
 Cons: Taxed on capital gains.
 The market is unpredictable and has been at its all-time high for several weeks now.